5T33Z0/OC-Little-Translated/Content/04_Fixing_Sleep_and_Wake_Issues/Changing_Hibernation_Modes/README.md

 sudo chflags uchg /var/vm/sleepimage
 ```

-This will delete the sleepimage and create a new, write-protected one.
+This will delete the current sleepimage and creates a new, write-protected, read-only one.

+> [!CAUTION]
+>
+> If you want to switch to a different hibernatemode later, you must write-enable the sleepimage again!
+Otherwise the other modes will never ever work!

 ### hibernatemode 3: Suspend to disk and RAM
 Default on portables.
 Hibernation mode 3 will transition from `S3` to `S4` depending on the timeout and battery thresholds set in `pmset` (mor on this laster).
 The system will store a copy of memory to persistent storage (the disk), and will power memory during sleep.
 The system will wake from memory, unless a power loss forces it to restore from hibernate image.